j507/gCP/input/parameter_files/SPP2013_FinalReport/README.md

 ### File name

-File names follow the format XX_XX_XX_XX_XX, where XX stands for a variable's value
+File names follow the format XX_XX_XX_XX_XX_XX, where XX stands for a variable's value

 In this folder the variables are from left to right